Coffee and Health

 Coffee and Mold

-Mold grows in the moist dark areas of coffee-makers, according to the article, Your Coffee Maker is full of Mold, which also tells how to prevent this.
+Mold grows in the moist dark areas and is an issue for coffee-makers, according to the article, Your Coffee Maker is full of Mold, which also tells how to prevent this.

 I have read that what matters to both the health benefits and the flavor of brewed coffee is the roasting date.
 Brew your coffee between one and two weeks from roasting!
 Unless you can find a local source, that’s going to mean buying green beans and roasting your own.
 For this you can go to Amazon, or for more guidance try Sweet Maria’s or The Coffee Advisor or Burman Coffee Traders or Bean Fruit Coffee Co.